 For over 70 years, CKNW Kids' Fund has granted millions of dollars to support hundreds of thousands of children with a variety of challenges.
 Through the generosity of organizations, communities and people like you, we help families by providing grants for essential specialized medical equipment, therapies, and programs for at-risk youth.

-CKNW Kids' Fund strives to provide timely support
+CKNW Kids' Fund provides timely support

 to vulnerable kids with physical, mental and social